-- 1. Printable copy of a donor card (page.2). - 2.
-Voluntary Health Information document which is very helpful to our instructors and students, but not required (pages 11-12). - 3.
-Vital Information for the Death Certificate is for the funeral home or mortuary transport service and to assist in your planning (page 13).
+- 1. Printable donor card.
+You may request paper copies of this packet with cardstock cards. - 2.
+Voluntary Health Information.
+Helpful information for our instructors and students. - 3.
+Vital Information for the Death Certificate is for the funeral home or mortuary transport service and a courtesy to assist in your planning. - 4.
+Disposition of Cremains.
+What to do with cremains when teaching is complete.